robric/wiki-contrail-controller/QoS.md

      logical_queue= [7]

 As part of provisioning of a new cluster the queuing mapping is enforced also Xmit-Packet-Steering is disabled i.e. zeros are written to files /sys/class/net//queues/tx-X/xps_cpus .
+The above Qos queuing parameters are consistent across restarts .

+### Queue Mapping for an already provisioned cluster .
+Testbed.py file should be updated as shown above and run fab task from /opt/contrail/utils path on config node : fab setup_qos_queuing

+This task will generate [QOS] section in contrail-vrouter-agent.conf write zeros to xps_cpu files and make the configuration persistent across restarts .
+To change the configuration update testbed.py and rerun the task .

-###Configuration for priority groups (niantic nic)
+###Qos Scheduling: Configuration for priority groups for a new cluster

 Priority group with scheduling and bandwidth properties can be defined in testbed.py as follows: